Three-dimensional space: Dot product, angle, and length

 where θ is the angle between A and B.

+For a physical example, consider a block on an inclined plane that is being pulled downward by a gravitational force.
+The dot product can be used to compute the work $W$ performed by the constant force vector $\mathbf g$ that is applied at an angle $\theta$ to the downslope direction of motion $\mathbf d$.
+That is:

 Cross product

 The cross product or vector product is a binary operation on two vectors in three-dimensional space and is denoted by the symbol ×.
 The cross product A × B of the vectors A and B is a vector that is perpendicular to both and therefore normal to the plane containing them.
 It has many applications in mathematics, physics, and engineering.
+For example, it can be used to compute the amount of torque on a bolt being turned by a wrench, or the Lorentz force on an electron travelling through a magnetic field.

 In function language, the cross product is a function $\times: \mathbb{R}^3 \times \mathbb{R}^3 \rightarrow \mathbb{R}^3$.